History of Balochistan: Third conflict

 After the second conflict, a Baloch separatist movement gained momentum in the 1960s, following the introduction of a new constitution in 1956 which limited provincial autonomy and enacted the 'One Unit' concept of political organisation in Pakistan.
 Tension continued to grow amid consistent political disorder and instability at the federal level.
 The federal government tasked the Pakistan Army with building several new bases in key areas of Balochistan.
 Sher Muhammad Bijrani Marri led like-minded militants into guerrilla warfare from 1963 to 1969 by creating their own insurgent bases, spread out over 45000 mi of land, from the Mengal tribal area in the south to the Marri and Bugti tribal areas in the north.
 Their goal was to force Pakistan to share revenue generated from the Sui gas fields with the tribal leaders.
 The insurgents bombed railway tracks and ambushed convoys.
 The Army retaliated by destroying vast areas of the Marri tribe's land.
 This insurgency ended in 1969, with the Baloch separatists agreeing to a ceasefire.
 In 1970 Pakistani President Yahya Khan abolished the "One Unit" policy, which led to the recognition of Balochistan as the fourth province of West Pakistan (present-day Pakistan), including all the Balochistani princely states, the High Commissioners Province, and Gwadar, an 800 km2 coastal area purchased from Oman by the Pakistani government.

 Fourth conflict 1973–77

 The unrest continued into the 1970s, culminating in a government-ordered military operation in the region in 1973.

 In 1973, citing treason, President Bhutto dismissed the provincial governments of Balochistan and NWFP and imposed martial law in those areas, which led to armed insurgency.
-Mir Hazar Khan Ramkhani formed the Balochistan People's Liberation Front (BPLF), which led large numbers of Marri and Mengal tribesmen into guerrilla warfare against the central government According to some authors, the Pakistani military lost 300 to 400 soldiers during the conflict with the Baloch separatists, while between 7,300 and 9,000 Baloch militants and civilians were killed.
+Mir Hazar Khan Ramkhani formed the Balochistan People's Liberation Front (BPLF), which led large numbers of Marri and Mengal tribesmen into guerrilla warfare against the central government According to some authors, the Pakistani military lost around 3,300 men during the conflict with the Baloch separatists, while between 7,300 and 9,000 Baloch militants and civilians were killed.

 Assisted by Iran, Pakistani forces inflicted heavy casualties on the separatists.
 The insurgency fell into decline after a return to the four-province structure and the abolishment of the Sardari system.